gorango/flowcraft/README.md

 ### Actions & Branching

 A node's `post()` method returns a string called an **action**.
 The flow uses this action to look up the next node to execute.
-The default action is `'default'`, but returning custom strings allows for conditional branching.
+The default action is a `symbol`, but returning custom strings allows for conditional branching.
 The fluent `.filter()` method provides another powerful way to branch based on a `FILTER_FAILED` action.

 ### Builders